1982 Boston arson spree: Trials

-At a hearing on July 26, 1984, all of the men plead not guilty.
-Damon later plead guilty to conspiracy to obstruct justice for being involved in a plot to urge Groblewski to flee to Canada so he couldn't implicate the others.
-He was sentenced on December 14, 1984 to a suspended sentence of three years imprisonment.
+At a hearing on July 26, 1984, all of the men pleaded not guilty.
+Damon later pleaded guilty to conspiracy to obstruct justice for being involved in a plot to urge Groblewski to flee to Canada so he couldn't implicate the others.
+He was sentenced on December 14, 1984, to a suspended sentence of three years imprisonment.

 At Stackpole's trial, Bemis said that Stackpole was "the member of the group who was for [Proposition] 2½...In general he didn't like the Boston Police or Fire Department.
 As a matter of fact, he hated them.
 He said that they were overpaid and underworked.
 And his most famous statement was, he'd like to see them on their knees."
 When asked whether Stackpole was the only one of the group who held those beliefs, Bemis said he was.
 Stackpole was found guilty in federal court on November 30, 1984, on 17 of the 19 counts against him and was sentenced to 40 years in federal prison.
 Earlier that day, he pleaded guilty to six state counts of arson and was sentenced to a term of between 19 and 20 years in Massachusetts Correction Institute - Walpole, now known as MCI Cedar Junction.

 Norton's trial was scheduled for January 14, 1985.
 On March 28, 1985, he was sentenced to six years in a federal prison.
-On December 17, 1984, Kendall plead guilty to perjury and was sentenced in January 1985.
-Bemis, Sanden and Gorman plead guilty to arson and conspiracy charges and were sentenced to federal imprisonment, with the four being sentenced to a range of between five and 40 years in prison.
+On December 17, 1984, Kendall pleaded guilty to perjury and was sentenced in January 1985.
+Bemis, Sanden and Gorman pleaded guilty to arson and conspiracy charges and were sentenced to federal imprisonment, with the four being sentenced to a range of between five and 40 years in prison.